Chymyst/chymyst-core/docs/chymyst01.md

 ![Reaction diagram counter + incr, counter + incr](https://chymyst.github.io/joinrun-scala/counter-multiple-molecules.svg)

 After this reaction, the contents of the soup is one copy of the `counter` molecule (with the updated value) and the three remaining `incr` molecules.
-At the next step, another one of the `incr` molecules will be chosen to start a reaction.
+At the next step, another one of the `incr` molecules will be chosen to start a reaction, as shown in the next figure:

 ![Reaction diagram counter + incr, counter + decr after reaction](https://chymyst.github.io/joinrun-scala/counter-multiple-molecules-after-reaction.svg)